-May is Mental Health Awareness Month, and Susan G. Komen Missouri is pleased to host a live event in the virtual space about the power of music to improve our mental health.
-The one-hour event will feature two-time breast cancer survivor Amy Camie, a certified clinical musician, professional harpist, speaker, composer, recording artist and author.
+May is Mental Health Awareness Month, and Susan G. Komen Missouri hosted a live event in the virtual space about the power of music to improve our mental health.
+The one-hour event featured two-time breast cancer survivor Amy Camie, a certified clinical musician, professional harpist, speaker, composer, recording artist and author.
 Her music is used in hospitals, cancer centers, hospices, and nursing homes as well as for general relaxation and stress reduction.

-Amy will share a live performance of several of her inspired compositions on the harp, interspersed with stories and insights about her journey with breast cancer and the therapeutic role music can play in our lives.
-She will explain the concept of Conscious Self-Care and share what research tells us about the healing power of music.
+Amy shared a live performance of several of her inspired compositions on the harp, interspersed with stories and insights about her journey with breast cancer and the therapeutic role music can play in our lives.
+She explained the concept of Conscious Self-Care and share what research tells us about the healing power of music.

 If you missed it you can view the session below:

 We were so fortunate to have Amy share her musical talent and clinical knowledge with us — what a welcome gift during this time in the world when we could all use some comfort.
 You can learn more about Amy and her work at www.AmyCamie.com.